Dr Andy Newing

 Research interests

 I carry out applied high impact research in collaboration with commercial and public sector organisations.
-Research interests include spatial and quantitative analysis for retail location planning and analytics, consumer data analysis, health service delivery, census/neighbourhood analysis, geodemographics, household energy, transport and urban planning.
-I am part of the Consumer Data Research Centre, and affiliated with Leeds Institute for Data Analytics.
-For an overview of my collaboration with the Property Analytics function at major grocery retailer, Sainsbury’s, see Sainsbury’s Property Analytics.
+Research interests include spatial and quantitative analysis for retail location planning and analytics, consumer data analysis, access to services, census/neighbourhood analysis, geodemographics, transport and urban planning.
+I am affiliated with the Consumer Data Research Centre and Leeds Institute for Data Analytics.

 PhD Student supervision

 • Kim Butterfield (White Rose Doctoral Training Centre): Individual level models for retail location analytics.
+Now working in retail analytics in the commercial sector.

 • Ryan Urquhart (Data Analytics and Society Centre for Doctoral Training - Cohort 1): E-commerce in retail location modelling.
+Now working in academia.

 I have supervised or co-supervised a number of Data Scientists working as part of the LIDA Data Scientist Development Programme, these include: